White House defends Trump's caravan 'rapes' remark

 Breaking News Emails

-WASHINGTON — The White House said Friday where President Donald Trump likely got the information that women in the immigrant caravan in Mexico “are raped at levels that nobody has ever seen before.”
-But the source they pointed to doesn't back up the president's Thursday statement.
+WASHINGTON — The White House on Friday named a likely source of the information that women in an immigrant caravan in Mexico “are raped at levels that nobody has ever seen before,” as President Donald Trump asserted in a statement on Thursday.
+But the source the administration pointed to doesn't back up the president's statement.

 Breaking News Emails